 When a person says “No,” they mean “NO.”

 - Date rape is a crime

 It is never acceptable to use force in sexual situations.

 - Do not make assumptions about an individual’s behavior

-Do not automatically assume that they want to have sex just because they are intoxicated, dressed provocatively, â€œcoming on to you,â€ or if they agree to go to home with you or to your room.
-Also, do not assume that because a person consents to kissing or other sexual intimacies they are willing to have sexual intercourse.
+Do not automatically assume that they want to have sex just because they are intoxicated, dressed provocatively, â€œcoming on to you,â€ or if they agree to go home with you or to your room.
+Also, do not assume that because a person consents to kiss or other sexual intimacies they are willing to have sexual intercourse.